 10. Follow Up (If Necessary)

 If you haven't heard back from the recruiter within a week or two, it's appropriate to send a polite follow-up email.
-Reiterate your interest in the position and ask for an update on the status of your application.
+That's why reiterate your interest in the position and ask for an update on the status of your application.
 Avoid being pushy or demanding, and thank them again for their time and consideration.
 A follow-up email shows your continued interest and can help keep your application top of mind.

 FAQ